-- 1. The Architectural Standards of Sec 405.14.C through 405.14.G apply to all PRINCIPAL BUILDINGS in T2, T3, T4, T5, and SD-WMU Transect Zones.
-The Architectural Standards are encouraged (but not required) for Detached House, CARRIAGE HOUSE, Duplex or COTTAGE COURT Building Types. - 2.
+- 1. The Architectural Standards of Sec 405.14.C through 405.14.G apply to all PRINCIPAL BUILDINGs in T2, T3, T4, T5, and SD-WMU Transect Zones.
+The Architectural Standards of Sec 405.14.C through 405.14.G are encouraged (but not required) for Detached House, CARRIAGE HOUSE, Duplex or COTTAGE COURT Building Types.
+Design of structures should be compatible with the surrounding neighborhood, not necessarily discouraging other styles. - 2.
 The Building Height Standards of Sec 405.14.H shall apply to all new or improved BUILDINGS. - 3.
-The Site Design Standards of Sec 405.14.I through 405.14.K (Garden Walls, Fences and Screening; Lighting; Required Landscape) shall apply to all SITE PLAN applications. - 4.
-Up to 10 percent DEVIATION in the dimensional standards of this Section may be granted as a MINOR WAIVER (see Sec 405.26.E).
+The Site Design Standards of Sec 405.14.I through 405.14.K (Garden Walls, Fences and Screening; Lighting; Required Landscape) shall apply to all SITE PLAN applications. - Up to 10 percent DEVIATION in the dimensional standards of this Section may be granted as a MINOR WAIVER (see Sec 405.26.F).